ikjordan/picozx81/README.md

 The changes are *not* written back to the config files, so will be lost when the emulator is rebooted.
 Exit by pressing `Enter` to action the changes.
 Press `Escape` to exit without changes
 ### F8 - Reboot
 Allows the impact of changes to display resolution and frequency to be seen without editing config files.
-If change are made and the menu is then exited by pressing `Enter` the Pico will reboot and use the new display mode.
+If a change is made and the menu is then exited by pressing `Enter` the Pico will reboot and use the new display mode.
 The changes are *not* written back to the main config files, so any changes will be lost on subsequent reboots.

-On the Waveshare 2.8 LCD board only the frequency can be changed
+On the Waveshare 2.8 LCD board the display resolution is fixed and only the frequency can be changed
 ## Loading and saving options
 The emulator supports the loading `.p`, `.81`, `.o` and `.80` files from micro SD Card.
 It can save in `.p` and `.o` format.
 Files to be loaded should only contain characters that are in the ZX81 or ZX80 character set